BryanNaroditskiy/Project-2-463/README.md

 **Conclusions:**

-The project successfully demonstrated the application of academic concepts to a real-world problem, providing valuable insights into crime data and enhancing public safety through predictive analytics and pathfinding.
+The project successfully demonstrated the application of academic concepts to a real-world problem, providing valuable insights into crime data and enhancing public safety through data analysis and pathfinding.